vyomasystems-lab/challenges-arpit306/README.md

 ![ss](https://user-images.githubusercontent.com/68592620/182046281-7a83b469-d9e3-48ce-86e9-59fcb49111a8.png)
 ## ▫️ Level 1 - Design 1
 **Multiplexer**
 In this given design we have a 31:1 multiplexer with 5 select lines.
-Each input & output lines are all a two bit bus signal.
+Each input & output line is a two bit bus signal.
 The assert statement is used to check whether the observed output is same as the expected output or not.
 The following errors 👇 were seen.